diegotony/project-pass-manager-angular/README.md

 # key-manager-angular
-App using Angular 7 and Firebase
+PWA to manage passwords with Angular 7 and Firebase